Course overview

 Course modules

-• Advanced Visual Communication
+• Block 3: Advanced Design Development and Communication

-• Advanced Design in Practice 1
+• Block 4: Advanced Professional Design Practice

 Teaching and assessments